Chevrolet Monte Carlo: Specialty nameplates

-In 2004 the Dale Jr. Edition came out, it was red in color with a black high sport kit.
-The number 8, with an “E” stripe design carried from the doors to the rear bumper.
-The 5-spoke diamond cut wheels featured a black stripe through each spoke and Dale Jr.'s signature appeared on the right side of the trunk lid.
+In 2004, the Dale Jr. Edition came out; it was red with a black high sport kit.
+The number 8, with an "E" stripe design went from the doors to the rear bumper.
+The 5-spoke diamond cut wheels featured a black stripe through each spoke, and Dale Jr.'s signature appeared on the right side of the trunk lid.
 On the sides, the vehicle received Supercharged SS badges.
-Inside on the dash, a #8 badge appeared, and Dale Jr.'s signature was on the cluster.
+Inside, a #8 badge appeared on the dash, and Dale Jr.'s signature was on the cluster.
 This edition also featured the #8 on floor mats and headrests.
-This was also the first nameplate car to receive GMs L67 Supercharged 3800 V6 engine.
-The fan speed for heat and air conditioning was changed from previous years 5 settings to 10.
+This was also the first nameplate car to receive a GM L67 Supercharged 3800 V6 engine.
+The fan speed for heat and air conditioning was changed from the previous year's five settings to 10.

 The Intimidator Edition was re-released in 2004.
-However, the vehicle featured "Intimidator" badges on the trunk lid and both side panels of the vehicle.
-The car was all black in color, received the 5 spoke, diamond cut wheels and this time received GMs L67 Supercharged 3800 V6 engine.
+However, the vehicle featured "Intimidator" badges on the trunk lid and both side panels.
+The car was all black, received the five-spoke, diamond cut wheels, and included the GM L67 Supercharged 3800 V6 engine.

 The 2005 featured the final commemorative edition, the Tony Stewart version.
-It was all black, but featured a white/orange line that thickened as it reached the back of the vehicle and contained number 20 just before the rear tires.
-Tony Stewart’s signature also appeared behind the rear windows on both sides.
-The Chevy bowtie on the trunk was white on this edition and another was painted on the front of the hood.
-The Monte Carlo badge was removed and instead replaced by the black Tony Stewart grille.
+It was all black but featured a white/orange line that thickened as it reached the back of the vehicle and contained the number 20 just before the rear tires.
+Tony Stewart's signature also appeared behind the rear windows on both sides.
+The Chevy bowtie on the trunk was white in this edition, and another was painted on the front of the hood.
+The Monte Carlo badge was removed and replaced with the black Tony Stewart grille.
 The wheels were the same design as the Dale Jr. Edition, except the bowtie on the center cap was white this time.
-This edition also received GMs L67 Supercharged 3800 V6 engine.
+This edition also received a GM L67 Supercharged 3800 V6 engine.

 Pace Car Editions

 General Motors released several Monte Carlos branded as "Pace Car" replicas.
-Each year featured a different color and were limited production, however; all cars had some things in common.
+Each year featured a different color and had limited production; however, all cars had some standard features.
 All pace cars received:

 Galaxy Silver ground effects, checkered flagging on fenders & doors, "Tasmanian Devil" decals on quarter panels, and trunk lid behind the "Monte Carlo" script.
-It also has a "race-inspired" rear spoiler that resembles the look of the NASCAR spoiler, limited edition plaque on the trunk lid, "Monte Carlo" script on the dash is replaced with "PACE CAR", Gauge cluster displays "LIMITED EDITION" below the speedometer where it would say "Apply Brake To Shift From Park," 16-inch diamond-cut cast-aluminum wheels, door opening kick plates featuring the Monte Carlo nameplate, and stainless-steel dual exhaust tips.
+It also has a "race-inspired" rear spoiler that resembles the look of the NASCAR spoiler, a limited edition plaque on the trunk lid, "Monte Carlo" script on the dash is replaced with "PACE CAR" a gauge cluster displays "LIMITED EDITION" below the speedometer where it would say "Apply Brake To Shift From Park," 16-inch diamond-cut cast-aluminum wheels, door opening kick plates featuring the Monte Carlo nameplate, and stainless-steel dual exhaust tips.
 Interiors had two-tone leather from 1999 through 2002 to match the exterior with 2003 being solid black and Chevy "bow-tie" embroidered headrests.
 All cars also came with GMs L36 3800 V6 engine.